The Social Media Football League Table

 Here we see that six clubs have disrupted the order within the world of social media and although Leicester may have suffered relegation to the EFL Championship at the end of last season, they currently find themselves with the seventh overall fanbase.

-While the same can be said for the other relegated outfits Southampton and Leeds.
-Their internet armies have not decreased since they also suffered the drop a few months ago.
-Whether they can earn promotion at the first time of asking remains to be seen.
+As for the other relegated outfits Southampton and Leeds, their internet armies have not decreased since they also suffered the drop 12 months ago.
+Now their internet armies are going to have to message them all the way to play-off success.

 Then again, one should not overlook the online the digital footprint that the trio of Watford, Sunderland and Swansea have amassed.
 All with more than 2.5m total followers across three platforms, all nestling nicely in the overall top 20.